-All Horses are subject to examination under the protocol for abnormal limb sensitivity throughout the period of an Event.
-For Jumping that includes, but is not limited to, between rounds and before the Jump Off.
+Horses may be subject to examination under the protocol for abnormal limb sensitivity throughout the period of an Event, including, but not limited to, between rounds and before the Jump Off.
 Horses may be examined once or on multiple occasions during the Period of an Event.
 Horses may be selected for examination under the protocol randomly or they may be targeted.
 All Horses selected to be tested must submit promptly to the examination or are subject to immediate disqualification.
 There is no obligation to examine any specific number of Horses at an Event.